-Marketing attribution can be a difficult topic to wrap your head around.
-The concept itself is simple enough.
-Marketing attribution refers to the science of evaluating the impact that marketing touchpoints have on conversions.
+Looking for a marketing attribution definition?
+Marketing attribution, sometimes referred to as marketing revenue attribution, is the science of evaluating the impact that marketing touchpoints have on conversions.
 In other words, marketing attribution helps you find out what efforts are improving your bottom line and how.
 The difficulty with this topic is largely due to the overabundance of information and the sheer volume of contact points.

 Your customer may interact with your brand on a variety of channels.
 They may also access your brand through third party mentions, print or radio advertising, and word of mouth.
-Marketing attribution often discusses the analytics which are readily available, such as your conversion rates across marketing channels and campaigns.
+Marketing attribution often refers to the analytics which are readily available, such as your conversion rates across marketing channels and campaigns.
+This is what is known as cross platform attribution (also cross channel attribution).
 Ideally, the strategy used to collect and analyze information on your customer interaction will be well-rounded and as all-encompassing as possible to fully assess where your brand is on goals and where your message may not be hitting the mark.

-When you dive into marketing attribution, there several models you can choose from in order to gain valuable insights.
+When evaluating your marketing attribution strategy, there are several models you can choose from in order to gain valuable insights.
 One attribution example is a Multi-Touch Attribution.
 This method looks at all the interactions or touch points your customers have with your brand before converting to a sale or making a purchase.
 This model is developed to include as much information as possible, which in today's digital landscape may be vast.

 The multi-touch example looks to examine all the touch points that lead to a sale.
+Multi-touch lead attribution is a great way to get a comprehensive view of your marketing efforts.
 They may weight things, for instance, giving more credit to the last point prior to purchase.
 That variable is not definitive, though.
+Consider this marketing attribution example data.
 We know that customers today often have several interactions with a brand and product before making a decision to purchase.
 The marketing effort with the highest ROI may not be the last contact point for the customer.
 Looking at all of the analytics together, you can form a picture of which contact points were common in cases of conversion.
 You may find a pattern forming in sequence and will often note a higher percentage of interactions for one or two contact points overall.

 Another attribution example, though one less commonly used today, is single-touch attribution.
 This model looks at an individual contact point in the sales funnel.
 It may weigh the last contact point heavily, for example.
 This model isn't used as often today because the current research and theories suggest that it's not as accurate and misses important data.
 It disregards the portions of contact that will often happen prior to a final sale, which are also integral to determining the success of campaigns and the real ROI for your efforts.

 There are five marketing concepts.
 These are production concept, product concept, marketing concept, selling concept, and societal marketing concept.
-You should note that each marketing concept example focuses on the customer's needs and wants as a priority.
+Note that each marketing concept example focuses on the customer's needs and wants as a priority.
 The angle is different for each, but the truth is that customer service has evolved to the point where personalized experience is not only valued but expected.